Advanced Teacher Training: 300 hours

 A Taste of Teacher Training Pass

-The pass is back!
-From October through January, we will be offering one week of unlimited classes FREE to anyone interested in learning more about our training program.
-Because all of our teaching staff have taken at least three hundred hours of training here, we think our drop-in classes are a wonderful representation of our yoga education program and the types of classes and teachers we believe in.
+We’ll be offering one week of unlimited classes FREE to anyone interested in learning more about our training program.
+Because all of our teaching staff have completed at least three hundred hours of training here, we think our drop-in classes are a wonderful representation of our yoga education program.
 Pick a week, set up your pass, and see if our studio is the right fit for you.

 Why choose Octopus Garden for your 300-Hour Training?

-- The Octopus Garden Yoga Education Program is accredited by the federal government.
+- Our programs are accredited by the federal government.
 Official tuition income tax receipts will be issued upon completion of any of our registered teacher training programs.

 Frequently Asked Questions